jhou2/docs.review.ninja/index.md

 Any time you discover something that needs fixing, ReviewNinja opens a GitHub issue.

-To create an issue, click the plus sign next to Issue <i class="fa fa-plus"></i>.
+To create an issue, click Issues <i class="fa fa-plus"></i>.

 You must enter a title for the issue.
 Entering a description is optional.
-If you want to link the issue to a line number, click the line number.
-A yellow icon <span class="octicon octicon-issue-opened text-warning"></span> appears beside the line.
+To link the issue to a line number, click the line number.
+An icon <span class="octicon octicon-issue-opened text-warning"></span> appears beside the line.

+Click on other issues to view them, add comments, or close the issues.
+The corresponding GitHub issue will also be closed.

 ## Starring

 ReviewNinja understands that often in code review what matters most is *who* did the review.
 By starring a pull request, it shows that the reviewer has seen the code change and has approved it.

-To star a review, click <i class="fa fa-star ng-scope"></i>.
+To star a review, click the ninja <i class="fa fa-star ng-scope"></i>.

+## Merge with Confidence

+The Merge pull request button changes color to signal the level of confidence in the merge.

+If there is at least one star with no open issues, the Merge pull request button appears green.
+If there are no stars, the Merge pull request button appears orange.
+If there are open issues, the Merge pull request button appears red.

 ## Configuration